HSRLCLab/SmartFactory-Sortic/README.md

 ### SmartVehicle - SmartVehicle

-There is no direct communication between the vehicles.
-Communication is rather based on the absence of messages.
+There is no direct communication between the vehicles; communication is rather based on the absence of messages.
 For example:

 A SmartVehicle that enters the Gateway will constantly publish to *Sortic/Gateway* or *Transfer/Gateway* and thus block it.
 New arriving vehicles will listen if the gateway is free.
 If so, they will try to block the Gateway themselves and listen for a short time to if it is the only one publishing.
 If so, it will enter the Gateway if not it waits a random time (somewhat based on [Aloha](<https://en.wikipedia.org/wiki/ALOHAnet#Slotted_ALOHA>)) and tries to block the Gateway again until it succeeds.